 03 of 05

 Most Korean marinades contain sugar, honey, or fruit juice, which all help to make the meat tender and delicious, but don't help if you're on a low-carb diet.
-Instead of the sugar, you can use a sweetener like Splenda, or if you prefer something more natural, Smart Sweet Xylitol.
-It is an all-natural sweetener that has no carbs or aftertaste; its only downside is that it's a bit expensive.
+Instead of the sugar, you can use sweeteners like stevia or xylitol.
+Both are all-natural sweeteners that have no carbs or aftertaste; their only downside is that they're a bit expensive.

 04 of 05